Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Details Of The Calculation

-\fi $gg\rightarrow ZZ+g$, $q(\bar{q})\,g\rightarrow ZZ+q(\bar{q})$, and $q\bar{q}\rightarrow ZZ+g$.
-Representative Feynman diagrams are shown in figure~\ref{fig:realdiagrams}.
-For the real radiation diagrams, we require that both $Z$ bosons are coupled to the closed fermion loop, in particular, we exclude diagrams that involve a $Z$ boson coupling to an incoming or outgoing quark line.
+The real corrections for this process include the partonic channels $gg\rightarrow ZZ+g$, $q(\bar{q})\,g\rightarrow ZZ+q(\bar{q})$, and $q\bar{q}\rightarrow ZZ+g$; representative Feynman diagrams are shown in Fig.~\ref{fig:realdiagrams}.
+For the real radiation diagrams, we require that both $Z$ bosons are coupled to the closed fermion loop; in particular, we exclude diagrams that involve a $Z$ boson coupling to an incoming or outgoing quark line.

-The amplitudes for the real radiation diagrams are generated using \texttt{GoSam}~\cite{Cullen:2011ac,GoSam:2014iqq} and validated numerically at the level of individual phase-space points against \madgraph~\cite{Alwall:2014hca,Frederix:2018nkq} and \openloops~\cite{Buccioni:2019sur} (which uses \texttt{COLLIER}~\cite{Denner:2016kdg}, \texttt{CutTools}~\cite{Ossola:2007ax}, and \texttt{OneLOop}~\cite{vanHameren:2010cp}) To obtain stable numerical results we use the Ninja integrand reduction package~\cite{Mastrolia:2012bu,Peraro:2014cba} with a quadruple precision rescue system.
-Our rescue system employs a three-step procedure: each point is evaluated twice in double precision after an azimuthal rotation about the beam axis; if the double results do not agree to 11 digits then the amplitude is reevaluated in quadruple precision, if the quadruple evaluation does not agree with the double results within 8 digits then a second rotated quadruple result is obtained.
-The result is discarded if the two quadruple results do not agree within 11 digits.
-With the dipole subtraction implemented as described below, we observe that almost no points are rejected.
+The amplitudes for the real radiation diagrams are generated using \texttt{GoSam}~\cite{Cullen:2011ac,GoSam:2014iqq} and validated numerically at the level of individual phase-space points against \madgraph~\cite{Alwall:2014hca,Frederix:2018nkq} and \openloops~\cite{Buccioni:2019sur} (which uses \texttt{COLLIER}~\cite{Denner:2016kdg}, \texttt{CutTools}~\cite{Ossola:2007ax}, and \texttt{OneLOop}~\cite{vanHameren:2010cp}).
+Our integrated real matrix elements are also validated against \madgraph by computing the LO $ZZ$ plus jet cross section with several different values of $p_{T,j}$ cut.
+To obtain stable numerical results we use the Ninja integrand reduction package~\cite{Mastrolia:2012bu,Peraro:2014cba} with a quadruple precision rescue system.
+Our rescue system employs a three-step procedure: each point is evaluated twice in double precision after an azimuthal rotation about the beam axis; if the double results do not agree to 11 digits then the amplitude is reevaluated in quadruple precision, if the quadruple evaluation does not agree with the double results within eight digits then a second rotated quadruple result is obtained.
+The result is discarded if the two quadruple results do not agree within 11 digits, affecting $\sim 10^{-5}$ of the points.
+The most common feature of the rejected points is the presence of a soft jet.
+Soft and collinear singularities arising from the phase-space integration are cancelled locally by Catani-Seymour dipoles.